-Freshmen and Sophomores are requested to move out of their dormitory after year-end exams.
-If Freshmen and Sophomores have immediate relatives graduating or they are working over the weekend, they may make arrangements with their respective deans to stay through graduation.
-All Juniors and Seniors are required to stay on campus through the weekend and participate as requested by the school administration.
-All students are expected to cooperate with school rules and requests throughout the weekend, including visiting Freshmen and Sophomores.
-Misconduct/discipline may remove the privilege to be on campus.
+Freshmen and sophomores are requested to move out of their dormitory after year-end exams.
+If freshmen and sophomores have immediate relatives graduating or they are working over the weekend, they may make arrangements with their respective deans to stay through graduation.
+All juniors and seniors are required to stay on campus through the weekend and participate as requested by the school administration.
+All students are expected to cooperate with school rules and requests throughout the weekend, including visiting freshmen and sophomores.
+Misconduct may result in the loss of the privilege to be on campus.

-GREEN-SHEET (Visiting Staff Homes)
+• GREEN-SHEET (Visiting Staff Homes)

-Students are permitted to visit in staff homes during evening study hall once a week after receiving permission from the academy vice principal.
+Students are permitted to be signed out by staff during evening study hall by receiving permission from the vice principal.